usetrmnl/trmnl-chrome/README.md

 ## Setup

-1. Get your TRMNL API key from [TRMNL website]
+1. Get your TRMNL API key from [TRMNL Dashboard](https://usetrmnl.com/dashboard)
 2. Click the TRMNL extension icon in Chrome to open settings
 3. Enter your API key and click Save
 4. Open a new tab to start seeing TRMNL images